-Those undertaking IODP are also expected to develop analytical skills, critical thinking, resilience and collaborative approaches to complex problem-solving.
+Those undertaking the programme are expected to develop analytical skills, critical thinking, resilience and collaborative approaches to complex problem-solving.
 The IODP is delivered face-to-face, digitally or through blended learning.
-Residential elements are preceded by up to 30 hours of online learning.
+Residential elements are preceded by up to 30-hours of online learning.

-Allied nations are welcome to request their officers attend IODP training and education as one way to promote defence engagement.
+Allied nations are welcome to request their officers attend the IODP as one way to promote defence engagement.

 The RAF Division has academic links with King’s College London, Staffordshire University, Portsmouth University, Institute of Leadership and Management (ILM) and the Chartered Management Institute (CMI).